PranavNaik77/fetch-sdet-coding-exercise/README.md

 # Fetch Coding Exercise - SDET

-This project involves the utilization of Java with Selenium for executing various tasks and scenarios specified in the Fetch Rewards SDET Coding Exercise.
+This project involves the utilization of Java with Selenium for executing various tasks and scenarios specified in the [Fetch Rewards SDET Coding Exercise](https://fetch-hiring.s3.amazonaws.com/SDET/Fetch_Coding_Exercise_SDET.pdf).

-- Link to the task can be found [here](https://fetch-hiring.s3.amazonaws.com/SDET/Fetch_Coding_Exercise_SDET.pdf).
+This script is used to conduct tests on the provided [Game](http://sdetchallenge.fetch.com/).

 ## Tech Stack: